snowyan/Diary/Learn_Englsih.md

 * physiologically -- relating to how the bodies of living humans and animals function
 * atmospheric pressure -- the normal air pressure within the Earth's atmosphere
 * <Twenty Thousand Leagues Under the Sea> by H G Wells
+### How can we make the web a better place?
+* interdisciplinary -- involving two or more academic subjects or areas of knowledge
+* social media network -- website, app or computer programmes, like Facebook and Instagram, allowing people to communicate and share information on the internet using electronic devices
+* ecosystem -- complex pattern of relationships and mutual influences between living things are their environment
+* pubilic health -- system of providing services to improve the standard of health of a country's general population
+* does what it says on the tin -- does exactly what it is intended to do(informal)
+* trials -- tests carried out over a limited time period, to discover how effective or suitable something is